elliotblackburn/dotfiles/README.md

 - Add shell functions to `shell/functions/`
 - Modify the flake.nix for system-level changes
 - Use `~/.localrc` and `~/.localaliases` for machine-specific overrides

+## Notes

+* asdf is accounted for via shims and functions in the zsh/bash scripts, but it's not encouraged.
+Most systems managed by these dotfiles don't use them but it's there to support other systems.